lunduniversity/introprog-scalalib/PUBLISH.md

 ## How to publish

+0. Make sure your shell use Java 17: `sdk use java 17.0.18-tem` or similar

 1. Build and test locally using `sbt "compile;test;doc"`

 2. Bump `lazy val Version` in `build.sbt`, run `package` in sbt.
 Note no plus before package as from 1.2.0 we only publish for Scala 3.
 We also want a release on github and the course home page aligned with the release on Sonatype Central.
 Therefore You should also: